by Susan Flantzer © Unofficial Royalty 2015

 Charles Edward had been invested as a Knight of the Garter in 1902, but he was struck off the roll of the Order of the Garter in 1915 by his first cousin King George V of the United Kingdom along with six other Austrian or German royals.
 Further action was taken against him after the British Parliament passed the 1917 Titles Deprivation Act which allowed the Privy Council to investigate “any persons enjoying any dignity or title as a peer or British prince who have, during the present war, borne arms against His Majesty or His Allies, or who have adhered to His Majesty’s enemies.”
 Under the terms of that act, an Order in Council on March 28, 1919, formally removed Charles Edward’s British peerages, the Duke of Albany, Earl of Clarence, and the Baron of Arklow.
 Charles Edward and his children also lost their titles of Prince and Princess of the United Kingdom and the styles Royal Highness and Highness.
 Along with Charles Edward, three others, Ernst August, Duke of Cumberland and Teviotdale, Earl of Armagh; Ernst August (Duke of Brunswick), Prince of Great Britain and Ireland; and Henry, Viscount Taaffe of Corren and Baron of Ballymote, lost their titles.
 According to the Titles Deprivation Act, the male heirs of these four people have the right to petition for restoration of their titles but no heir has ever done so.

-On November 9, 1918, the Workers’ and Soldiers Council of Gotha, deposed Charles Edward as Duke of Saxe-Coburg and Gotha.
+On November 9, 1918, the Workers and Soldiers Council of Gotha deposed Charles Edward as Duke of Saxe-Coburg and Gotha.
 Five days later, he signed a declaration relinquishing his rights to the throne.
 Saxe-Coburg and Gotha broke into two republics, Coburg and Gotha.
 In 1920, Gotha joined the newly created state of Thuringia, while Coburg joined the Free State of Bavaria.
 After losing his throne, being branded as a traitor by his birth country, and fearing the threat of Communism, Charles Edward searched for something new.
 He became associated with various right-wing paramilitary and political organizations.
 In 1932, he took part in the creation of the Harzburg Front, through which the German National People’s Party became associated with the Nazi Party.

 Charles Edward first met Adolf Hitler on October 14, 1922, when he welcomed Hitler as a guest of honor at a festival in Coburg.
 In the following decades, Charles Edward met Hitler personally at least 21 times.
-After the first electoral successes of the Nazi Party in Coburg in 1929, Charles Edward openly supported the Nazi Party.
+After the first electoral success of the Nazi Party in Coburg in 1929, Charles Edward openly supported the Nazi Party.
 On March 23, 1932, in the Coburg National newspaper, Charles Edward supported Hitler in the presidential election against the incumbent Paul von Hindenburg.
 After the Nazi Party won the general election in 1933, the Nazi swastika flag was flown over the Veste Coburg, the home of Charles Edward.

 As a result of his support of the Nazi Party, Charles Edward was appointed to several positions and represented the Nazi Party in Germany and abroad.
 He became a member of the Sturmabteilung (SA or Brownshirts), the paramilitary wing of the Nazi Party, and rose to the rank of Obergruppenführer.
 He served as president of the German Red Cross from 1933 to 1945, and the German Red Cross became a part of the Nazi Party and was no longer affiliated with the neutral International Red Cross.
 In December of 1935, Charles Edward was elected President of the German-English Society, whose goal was to explore a possible pact between the two countries.
 In January 1936, Charles Edward returned to his home country when he represented Adolf Hitler at the funeral of King George V. After King Edward VIII abdicated the British throne and married Wallis Simpson, it was Charles Edward who hosted their unauthorized trip to Germany in 1937.
 Charles Edward was too old for active service during World War II, but three of his sons served in the German armed forces, and his son Hubertus was killed in action in 1943.

 After the end of World War II, Charles Edward was placed under house arrest on June 4, 1945, at his residence, the Veste Coburg, because of his Nazi sympathies.
 Charles Edward and his wife were housed in a stable cottage on the grounds of the Veste Coburg.
-His sister Alice and her husband came to Coburg to plead for his release but they were unsuccessful.
-However, they were able to successfully negotiate for an improvement in Charles Edward’s living conditions.
-Charles Edward and his wife were able to move into a part of one of their own houses, close to the market where it was easier for them to do their shopping.
+His sister Alice and her husband came to Coburg to plead for his release but were unsuccessful.
+However, they were able to negotiate for an improvement in Charles Edward’s living conditions.
+Charles Edward and his wife moved into a part of one of their own houses, close to the market where it was easier for them to do shopping.
 Several times Charles Edward faced trial for his alleged Nazi activities.
 In 1949, a denazification appeals court classified Charles Edward as a Nazi Follower, Category IV.
 He was heavily fined and almost bankrupted.

 After World War II, some of the Saxe-Coburg and Gotha properties that were now in East Germany were seized.
 The family was left with Schloss Callenberg in Coburg, Bavaria, Germany and Schloss Greinburg an der Donau in Grein, Austria.
 Charles Edward spent the last years of his life in seclusion.
 He died of cancer on March 6, 1954, at the age of 69 in his apartment on Elsässer Straße (Street) in Coburg, Bavaria, Germany, and was buried in the Waldfriedhof (Forest Cemetery) at Schloss Callenberg.
 His wife Viktoria Adelheid died on October 3, 1970, and was buried beside her husband.